Ovan741852/Matry/docs/ai-video-editor-prd.md

 ## Product Intent

-Build a standalone desktop application for planning, generating, selecting, and assembling AI-generated video shots.
+Build a standalone desktop application for planning, generating, selecting, and assembling AI-generated short videos.

+The primary UX target is videos up to about 15 minutes.
+This is not a hard technical duration limit; it is a product focus.
+Matry should feel best for ads, reels, shorts, explainers, product demos, and social posts rather than long-form film editing.

 The editor is storyboard-first rather than timeline-first.
 The primary interaction should feel like arranging a film strip: users see the whole story as a sequence of visual shots, each with a duration, short intent, storyboard image, generation mode, and selected/generated video.